rakkatak/sandbox/restaurant-menu/README.md

 by Anita Katakkar

-This is an application used to display 3 views: the landing page (home), the categories page and the menu items page.
+This is an application used to display 3 states: home, categories and menu items.

 The project required Angular 1.5 due some environment constraints.
 In order to come closer to the style of Angular 2, components were used.